Pentagon cancels disputed JEDI cloud contract with Microsoft

 Pentagon cancels disputed JEDI cloud contract with MicrosoftNew

-WASHINGTON (AP) — The Pentagon said it has canceled a cloud-computing contract with Microsoft that could eventually have been worth $10 billion.
+WASHINGTON (AP) — The Pentagon says it’s canceled a cloud-computing contract with Microsoft that could eventually have been worth $10 billion.
 It will instead pursue a deal with both Microsoft and Amazon and possibly other cloud service providers.
-The Pentagon said in a statement that: “With the shifting technology environment, it has become clear that the JEDI Cloud contract, which has long been delayed, no longer meets the requirements to fill the DoD’s capability gaps.”
-The statement did not directly mention that the Pentagon faced extended legal challenges by Amazon.
+The Pentagon says that with the shifting technology environment, the long-delayed JEDI Cloud contract doesn’t meet what’s now needed.
+The statement Tuesday did not directly mention that the Pentagon faced extended legal challenges by Amazon.
 Amazon argued that the Microsoft award was tainted by politics, particularly then-President Donald Trump’s antagonism toward Amazon’s chief executive officer, Jeff Bezos.